Missing men? Suns, Clips deal with uncertain status of stars

 ”You’ve just got to have a mentality of next man up,” Suns forward Jae Crowder said. ”We have enough in our locker room, we feel, to get the job done.”

 The Suns released a short update Saturday that Paul is still in the league’s health and safety protocol after initially being placed on the list Wednesday.
-Suns coach Monty Williams said Paul’s situation was “day-to-day” and didn’t elaborate on his Game 1 status.
+Suns coach Monty Williams said Paul’s situation was ”day-to-day.”

 The 36-year-old point guard has been vaccinated against COVID-19, said a person with knowledge of the situation, speaking to The Associated Press on condition of anonymity because of privacy concerns.
 That may mean that Paul could be cleared to return more quickly than some who tested positive earlier this season before vaccines were readily available.